AbouRayene/OrcaGold/README.md

 # OrcaGold
-New Plugin for Icone Boxes in releases section
+New Plugin for Icone Boxes

 You will find here OrcaGold.ngz beta releases (still not official) tested and working on differents android icone boxes even weego.